 In other business, the Water Department was denied their request to create a separate water district.
 The question was listed as Article 2 on the Town Meeting warrant.
 The Water Department passed out an informational packet to voters immediately before the meeting stipulating the provisions entailed in creating a district.
 Superintendent Paul Rafuse presented a slideshow to summarize the department's desire for the district.

 A district would have been an independent entity from the town and would have been subject to the votes of residents within the geographical boundaries of the district.
-By becoming a district, said Water Department
+By becoming a district, said Water Department employees, those who were directly affected by the water decisions would be in charge of voting on them, as opposed to the entire town voting on water items.

 The decision came after lengthy discussion, with several residents voicing questions and concerns over the article.
 Many concerns pertained to the ability of a district to impose taxes on residents within its boundaries, including those who were geographically located within the district but were not water carriers.